AlexsLemonade/scpca-portal/api/scpca_portal/templates/readme_anndata.md

 ## Usage

-For instructions on using the RDS files, please see [FAQ: How do I use the provided HDF5 files in Python?](https://scpca.readthedocs.io/en/latest/faq.html#how-do-i-use-the-provided-HDF5-files-in-python)
+For instructions on using the HDF5 files, please see [FAQ: How do I use the provided HDF5 files in Python?](https://scpca.readthedocs.io/en/latest/faq.html#how-do-i-use-the-provided-HDF5-files-in-python)
+For more information on working with the processed `AnnData` objects, see [`Getting started with an ScPCA dataset`](https://scpca.readthedocs.io/en/latest/getting_started.html).

 ## Contact